Wherever there is violence and conflict in the world, there are local people working to resolve and prevent it.

 Research and Advocacy Officer: Dimitri Kotsiras

-Dimitri is responsible for supporting Peace Direct’s research projects, including Peace Insight and Local Voices for Peace, and runs Peace Direct’s advocacy activities in the UK.
-He has previously supported programme research and design at the Westminster Foundation for Democracy (WFD), acted as a researcher and campaigner with Crisis Action and Canadians for Justice and Peace in the Middle East (CJPME), and spent a year at the United Nations reporting on the agenda of the UN Security Council.
-He holds a BA in Political Science from Concordia University in Montreal, Canada, and an MA in Conflict, Security and Development from King’s College London, where his dissertation focused on the nexus between peacebuilding and natural resource governance in South Sudan.
+Dimitri is responsible for coordinating Peace Direct’s research projects, including Local Voices for Peace and Peace Insight, and he supports Peace Direct’s advocacy activities in the UK and the EU.
+He has previously supported programme research and design at the Westminster Foundation for Democracy, acted as a researcher and campaigner with Crisis Action and Canadians for Justice and Peace in the Middle East, and spent a year at the United Nations reporting on the UN Security Council.
+Dimitri holds a BA in Political Science from Concordia University in Montreal, Canada, and an MA in Conflict, Security and Development from King’s College London.
 Contact: firstname.lastname@example.org

-Peace Insight staff work with a team of Local Peacebuilding Experts around the world
+Peace Insight staff work with a team of Local Peacebuilding Experts from around the world

 Kashmir - Ashima Kaul

-Ashima Kaul is a founder-member of Yakjah Peace and Reconciliation Network, a network of Kashmiri professionals working on reconciliation and the empowerment of young people and women.
-A journalist by profession, she has participated in a number of national and international conferences and training programmes related to women’s leadership, peace and security, conflict resolution, intra-Kashmir dialogue and peacebuilding.
+Ashima Kaul is a founding member of the Yakjah Peace and Reconciliation Network, a network of Kashmiri professionals working on reconciliation and the empowerment of youth and women.
+A journalist by profession, she has participated in a number of national and international conferences, as well as training programmes related to women’s leadership, peace and security, conflict resolution, intra-Kashmir dialogue and peacebuilding.
 She has an active interest in inter-faith dialogue.
-As a founder member of Control Arms Foundation India she also works on gun control and small arms and light weapons isseus in Jammu and Kashmir.
+As a founding member of Control Arms Foundation India, she also works on gun control and small arms and light weapons issues in Jammu and Kashmir.